sourceduty/Cancer/README.md

 ### Notes

-I've tried to understand cancer research but it's not easy to read and it's difficult understand words like "aromatase inhibitors" and "methylation".
-AI developers encounter difficulties when trying to understand cancer causes, personalization, detection, prevention, treatments and medicine.
+Alex: *I've tried to understand cancer research but it's not easy to read and it's difficult understand words like "aromatase inhibitors" and "methylation".
+AI developers encounter difficulties when trying to understand cancer causes, personalization, detection, prevention, treatments and medicine.*

 ***